 The Grenada Medical and Dental Council (“GMDC”) was established in 2010 by the Health Practitioner’s Act.
 Pursuant to the Act, the Grenada Ministry of Health appoints Council members to carry out GMDC’s responsibilities to oversee “educational institutions with respect to the education of persons in the practice of the medical or dental profession” and “to promote high standards in the practice of medicine and dentistry” in Grenada.
 In 2017, the Grenada Parliament Cabinet formally adopted Resolution #1583, authorizing GMDC to “take the necessary steps to develop a new accreditation system to accredit medical schools in Grenada and to begin the work to perform this necessary function.”
 In March 2019, the Grenadian Parliament amended the Health Practitioner’s Act, granting GMDC the authority to accredit medical schools operating in Grenada.
 The 2019 amendment authorizes GMDC to undertake all activities necessary to evaluate, accredit, and monitor medical schools in Grenada, and prohibits any person or institution from advertising, conducting courses, or delivering services of a medical doctor degree program unless accredited by GMDC.
 In addition to the Ministry of Health, the Ministry of Education provides professional and administrative support to GMDC in its accreditation capacity.

 In December 2019, the National Committee on Foreign Medical Education and Accreditation (“NCFMEA”) determined that the standards and processes for accreditation used by the Ministries of Education and Health in order for GMDC to accredit medical schools were comparable to those applied to medical schools in the United States.
-The NCFMEA’s decision is available here.
+The most recent NCFMEA Decision is available here.

 - Maintenance of a national registry of physicians and their qualifications throughout their professional careers.